-This package contains information and detailed step by step instructions on importing your dog, cat or ferret to Germany.
-If your pet is not traveling to Germany, then you can select the country your pet is traveling to by clicking here to select a pet passport for another country.
+This package contains information and detailed step-by-step instructions and required forms to import your dog, cat or ferret to Germany.
+If your pet is not traveling to Germany, then you can select the country your pet is traveling to by clicking here.

 Carefully following these instructions will make clearing customs easier and quicker.
 The instructions will also help to avoid having your pet denied entry, put into quarantine or returned to your country of origin.